jdrouet/jdrouet.github.io/content/posts/202503231000-search-engine-part-3.md

 }
 ```

-This will give use a new collection if it was possible to split it.
+This will give us a new collection if it was possible to split it.
 If it's possible, we can now split all the indexes.

 ```rust
 // similar for each index